 About Empress Mills

-The story began over 90 years ago when John Ball (our Grandfather) moved ‘over the border’ from Yorkshire to Lancashire to manage a mill producing yarns for the then thriving weaving trade.
+The story began over 90 years ago when John Ball (my Grandfather) moved ‘over the border’ from Yorkshire to Lancashire to manage a mill producing yarns for the then thriving weaving trade.
 Ownership was in the hands of a few textile magnates whose idea was to have control of their own mills yarn supplies.
 Human nature got in the way – profit sharing was a huge issue – the mill faced failure!

 At a meeting of creditors in 1927 John scraped together enough resources to buy the business which continued successfully with his daughter Kathleen and husband John until the 1970s when the weaving trade in the UK collapsed.